The Master Key (Baum novel): Plot summary

-Like some of Baum's adult novels, The Master Key features encounters with real historical figures of the period, such as King Edward of Britain, President Loubet of France, and the Duke of Orléans.
+Like some of Baum's adult novels, The Master Key features encounters with real historical figures of the period, such as King Edward VII of Britain, President Émile Loubet, Emperor Wilhelm II of Germany, and the Duke of Orléans.

 Reception

 In 1901, The New York Times ran a brief notice calling it "a story for boys—all boys who love good wholesome adventure and exciting incident.
 It is a strange story of the electrical Daemon, treating of powers that dominate all nature, and written for the eager, alert, and striving American boy."

 Reprint editions

 In 1974, the novel was reprinted by Hyperion Press.

 In 1997, Books of Wonder published an edition illustrated by Nick Bruel.
 Some lines from the chapter where Rob meets a tribe of African pygmy cannibals were excised due to racist content.